lcdb/lcdb-wf/docs/decisions.rst

   back what commands were run to generate the reference, including additional patching that may have taken place (as is supported by the references workflow).
-- Re-using indexes is space- and time-efficient in the short term, but has shown to be inefficient in time and reproducibility in the long term.
+- Re-using indexes is space- and time-efficient in the short term, but experience has shown it to be inefficient in time and reproducibility in the long term.
 - Keeping everything in the same deployment directory also helps with the archiving process.
 - We were hesitant to update the references in the central location due to being unsure of what was depending on them.
-- Overall, making the decision that the time and space cost to re-make references for each project is worth the gain in simplicity and isolation.
+- Overall, here we make the decision that the time and space cost to re-make references for each project is worth the gain in simplicity and isolation.

 Reference nomenclature and directory structure